 The majority of treatment protocols call for every other day therapy (three times a week) for two weeks.
 Subsequent therapy will be based on your pet's response to therapy and his or her particular needs.
 Our doctors will develop a treatment schedule that works for your pet based on their issue and their initial response to therapy.

-We have also started using the laser on all surgical wounds and oral health treatments as a way to speed recovery and to decrease pain associated with surgery and dentistry.
+We also often use the laser on all surgical wounds and oral health treatments as a way to speed recovery and to decrease pain associated with surgery and dentistry.

 What kind of results will I see?

 Just like with any medical treatment, individual results will vary.
 Many factors (pet's age, overall health status, other medical conditions, etc.) may affect your pet's response to treatment.

 To achieve optimum results, it is best to follow your pet's individual treatment protocol and the number of recommended sessions.
 One laser therapy session is likely not enough to see results.

 What are the costs of Laser Therapy?

 · There can be several factors when it comes to cost.
 Please contact us for any questions.

 · If your pet has not been examined within a year, a physical exam will be required before treatment.
 If your pet is being seen for a new condition, a physical exam may also be required.